madanyc/workfront-learn.en/help/administrator-fundamentals-program/user-organization/create-licenses-access-levels-and-job-roles.md

 ---
-title: Get Started with Licenses, Access Levels, and Job Roles
+title: Create licenses, access levels, and job roles
-description: Learn about how licenses and access levels control what access users have in [!DNL Adobe Workfront].
+description: Learn about how licenses and access levels control what access users have in Adobe Workfront.
 Learn how job roles are used in the system.
 activity: deploy
 type: Tutorial
 team: Technical Marketing
 kt: 8754
 ---
-# User permission structure: Licenses, access levels, and job roles
+# Create licenses, access levels, and job roles

 In this video, you will learn about [!DNL Adobe Workfront]: